penelopy/bias_impact_project/README.md

 ---
 ###Authors
-This project was built by Penelope Hill during her the final 2 weeks of her Technical Fellowship at Square.
-Support and contributions have been made by [Alyssa Pohahau](https://github.com/alyssa), [Wendy Dherin](https://github.com/doubledherin), and [Dina Westland](https://github.com/dina).
+This project was built by [Penelope Hill](https://github.com/penelopy) during her the final 2 weeks of her Technical Fellowship at Square.
+Contributions have been made by [Alyssa Pohahau](https://github.com/alyssa), [Wendy Dherin](https://github.com/doubledherin), and [Dina Westland](https://github.com/dina).
 The idea for this project came from [Eric Burke](https://github.com/eburke).

 ---
 ###License